ThatKoshevoy/api_for_xsolla/README.md

  * Express.
  * MongoDB (The database is on their server)

  I also used the Heroku service for hosting, which currently hosts my API in a fully working state.
+(Use https://shopapiforxsolla.herokuapp.com/catalog and others links that you can find in the api.js file)

 ## Launching
 To run the API you need to launch the file api.js